bindubc/ClearViewSystem/UseCase/Integration Use Cases/README.md

 ### 1. Use Case: Integrate with HR Systems

 #### 1.1 ADR
-- **Decision**: Use standard data interchange formats (e.g., JSON, XML) and RESTful APIs for integration.
+- **Decision**: Use Apache Camel Integration Hub Pattern with standard data interchange formats (e.g., JSON, XML) and RESTful APIs for integration over the Apache Camel Routes.
 - **Rationale**: Promotes compatibility and ease of use with diverse HR systems.

 #### 1.2 API